thrivesmart/docker-alpine-jenkins-golang/README.md

 # `alpine-jenkins-golang`

-Get alpine, jenkins, and golang for a build instance.
+Get alpine, jenkins, and golang for a build instance, and installs the AWS CodePipeline image.

 ## Available on hub.docker.com